Hello there!

 Teaching

-After grad school, I came to ISB in 2020.
-Here I have taught IB Physics, as well as other math, physics, and computer science-related classes.
-I get so much energy from the student's curiosity and enthusiasm, which often become self-reinforcing.
+I have been teaching at the International School of Boston since finishing my Ph.D. in 2020.
+I have taught IB Physics, as well as other math, physics, and computer science-related classes.
+I get so much energy from the student's curiosity and enthusiasm.

 Solar Eclipses

-I will be leading a trip of about 70 high school students to Texas to see the April 8, 2024, total solar eclipse.
+My eclipse photographs have appeared in several scientific journals and other media.
+In 2024, I led a trip of 36 high school students to Texas to see the total solar eclipse.